lepidus/galleysAndAbstractStats/README.md

 This plugin provides statistics for galleys and abstract access under the article view page.

+## Compatibility

+The latest release of this plugin is compatible with the following PKP applications:

+* OJS 3.4.0

 ## Installation

 1. Install the plugin using the latest Package available for the application you are using.